 We Want To See What You Have Accomplished

 Near the end of the school year, the Schools In Bloom Committee will make an effort to see what your school has been doing with your projects.
 This is not an evaluation, but just a viewing to see how things are going.
-The visit is a short 20 minute viewing of your project.
+The visit is a short 10 - 20 minute viewing of your project.
 You will not be requested to prepare anything for this visit…just show us around!
 Committee members will be taking pictures of your project.
 These pictures will be displayed at the ending ceremony.
-The date for this visit is scheduled for Thursday, June 8th, 2017.
-City STaff will connect with each school to develop a visiting schedule for the day.
+The date for this visit is scheduled for Thursday, June 8th, 2017 during school hours.
+City Staff will connect with each school to develop a visiting schedule for the day.
+Please make a representative or many representatives for your school available for this visit.

 We Want to Recognize You